burghout/testrepository/README.md

 It should have been thrown away long ago

-I just added this line for changing the README file in the branch.
+I just added this line for changing the README file for second time in the branch.